Carpentry & Joinery, Diploma Level 1

 There is a 'Gola' multi choice paper set and marked by the examining body (City & Guilds).
 Each unit is assessed internally for practical and job knowledge, by practical and job knowledge assignments.

 “The difference between college and school is the relaxed style of lessons that allows each person to work at their own pace.
-College will not only give me a qualification but will also allow me to improve my confidence and develop life skills such as effective team working.”Rosie Donovan - Carpentry & Joinery Level 2 (2019)
+College not only gave me a qualification but also allowed me to improve my confidence and develop life skills such as effective team working.”Rosie Donovan - Carpentry & Joinery Level 2 (2019)

 On successful completion of this course with a good attendance and behaviour record and reference from the course leader students can progress onto the Level 2 Craft Diploma in Site Carpentry/Bench Joinery.